-Flood insurance is available from insurers in the United States through the National Flood Insurance Program (NFIP).
+Flood insurance is available from insurers in the United States through the National Flood Insurance Program (NFIP) together with a recently expanded private insurance market.
 Federal courts have exclusive jurisdiction to hear actions under the NFIP.
 Under the NFIP, the Federal Emergency Management Administration subsidises and administers flood insurance at affordable rates to homeowners and business owners in participating communities.
 Various coverage limits exist for homes, businesses and personal property.
 Additionally, coverage is subject to a number of exclusions, including losses: 'substantially confined to the insured premises' (as opposed to widespread), caused by 'earth movement' (except where such losses arise from mudslides proximately caused by flooding), resulting from the policyholder's neglect to use reasonable protective measures, caused by normal erosion, and caused by a flood in progress at the time of purchase of the insurance policy.

 The future of the NFIP is uncertain.
-Following Hurricanes Katrina and Sandy, the programme has been heavily in debt.
-The government is currently debating reforms that include requiring greater participation by the private market and restricting coverage for severe repetitive-loss properties.
+Following Hurricanes Katrina, Sandy and Harvey, the programme has been heavily in debt.
+The government is continuing to debate reforms that include requiring greater participation by the private market and restricting coverage for severe repetitive-loss properties.
+In 2018, the government removed a noncompete clause from the NFIP to encourage private insurers to enter the flood insurance market.
+As a result, private insurers are able to service NFIP flood policies and offer primary flood insurance.